- Latest Posts

 It used to be an employer who was cynical would tell you, “Yeah, I hired a guy for my business with a BA from Stanford.
 I know they don’t teach anything and they’re indoctrinated there, but at least they have SAT scores and GPAs so they did the selection bit for me.
 They have natural talent, so I’ll just use them, and then I’ll train them the way they should be trained that they never learn because they were woke or whatever.”

 Now they don’t even believe that, because they believe that the admissions are no longer meritocratic, that there’s no longer a test score required like an ACT, or SAT, or GPA.
 It’s just arbitrary.
 And so I think they’re losing credibility.

 The doctors are losing credibility.
 Where did we have doctors?
 Where did we have the idea of PhDs?
-Where did the MD [come from]?
+Where did the MD ?
 It was all a reaction to a mess of free for all thinking and frontierism in the 19th century.
 People said, “Let’s be systematic and make a meritocracy,” and now we’re in a whole cyclical pattern where we’re saying, “You know what?
 We didn’t have any police to police our police.”

 I really resent a lot of these people, bureaucrats at the highest level of the U.S. government with degrees that were used for arguments from authority, college presidents.

 Think of all the bizarre things we’ve heard the last year.
 How many college presidents have been on a YouTube cut who said, “I just want to say right now that I suffer from honor and white privilege.”
 You’re thinking, “honor and white privilege.”